greenorbitspace/hub/userguide/content/en/docs/glossary/a/abandoned-cart-emails.md

 ---
 title: Abandoned Cart Emails
 ref: abandoned-cart-emails
+weight: 1
+exported_at: '2025-06-16T15:04:05.704148+00:00'
-description: Abandoned Cart Emails are marketing messages sent to customers who have added items to their online shopping cart but have not completed the purchase.
-These emails typically remind customers of their abandoned items and may include incentives, such as discounts or free shipping, to encourage them to finalize their purchase.
+definition: Abandoned cart emails are automated messages sent to customers who have added items to their online shopping cart but have not completed the purchase.
+These emails serve as reminders to encourage the customer to return to the website and finalize their transaction, often including incentives such as discounts or free shipping.
-notion_page_id: 214d6625-c679-8057-be4a-e7cb16a8d993
-exported_at: '2025-06-16T14:24:21.787356+00:00'
 tags:
 - Marketing
 - Email
-category:
+id: GL84
+categories:
 - Marketing & Communication
-id: GL84
 ---